prozilla-os/ProzillaOS/packages/core/README.md

 ## About

-`@prozilla-os/core` is a React component library written in TypeScript for building web-based operating systems, made by Prozilla.
+`@prozilla-os/core` is a React Vite component library written in TypeScript for building web-based operating systems, made by Prozilla.

 ## Installation